Hameshp/High-Fidelity-Prototype/README.md

-# High-Fidelity-Prototype
+## High-Fidelity Prototype
-Basic High-Fidelity Prototype
+Basic High-Fidelity Prototype made for a University assignment